runicscribe/worldbuilding-docs/dae-machina/culture/organizations/xhal_nations.md

 The Xencha who remained continued their practices through the Uon conquest, and for a time the Xencha Defiant were the only independant group of Ael'Xhal on Xuon.

+Near the later years of the Uon war, some groups of Xencha worked closely with the Elyos military, primarly acting as covert ops groups from inside Uon territory.

-The remenants of these groups still exist in the current day, living deep in the jungle and keeping many of the traditions of the original rebellion.
+The remenants of these groups still exist in the current day, living deep in the jungle and keeping many of the traditions of the original rebellion, preserved through a rich oral history.
 Many have moved to more hospitable regions in Kita Lau and Western Eaos in the wake of the cataclysm, but some remain in the riftscape, where their particular skills allow them to survive where others could not.
 Nowadays, they are most often referred to as the Xencha Remnant.